Ghini/ghini.desktop/doc/use_cases-zadenbank.rst

       There's two levels of keeping things together: one is while you're preparing the sending, and then for later reference.

-      While preparing the sending, we advise you use a temporary tag on the objects being edited.
+      While preparing the sending, we advise you use a temporary ›Tag‹ on the objects being edited.

       For later reference, you will have common ›Note‹ texts, to identify